aaronbloomfield/slp/docs/git-intro.md

 There are many services that provide git repositories.
 [Github](https://github.com/) is one of the most popular.
 They provide free repositories for education, and have a powerful set of tools available through their web interface for managing your git repositories.

 Github defines two types of repositories: public and private.
 Anybody can create as many public repositories as they want, but note that anybody else can see the public repositories.
-This course (and this document) is avaialble in a public repository.
+This course (and this document) is available in a public repository.
 In contrast, private repositories can only be viewed by those who are authorized to view them.
 Private repositories [cost money](https://github.com/pricing), although github provides free repositories for educational use.

 When viewing any repository, it will display, underneath the list of files, the contents of a file called README.md (or readme.md, or readme.markdown, etc.).
 [Markdown](http://daringfireball.net/projects/markdown/syntax) is a plain text formatting system that aims to make the document readable in both text format as well as easily allowing it to be converted into HTML or similar.
 In fact, any directory that has a readme.md (or similar) will display the formatted contents underneath the list of files.